dataweb2/introduction_to_migration/README.md

 * the tags are migrated to the vocabulary `tags` and referenced in the `field_tags` field of the article.
 * the images are migrated to file entities and referenced in the `field_image` field of the article.

-For the `json_countries` migration we we created an extra taxonomy vocabulary `countries`.
+For the `json_countries` migration an extra taxonomy vocabulary `countries` has to be created.
 No extra fields are required there.

 ## A no-PHP-code session